23/resumable.js/README.md

     var r = new Resumable({opt1:'val', ...});

+All POST parameters can be omitted by setting them to a falsy value (e.g. `null`, `false` or empty string).
 Available configuration options are:

 * `target` The target URL for the multipart POST request.
 This can be a `string` or a `function` that allows you you to construct and return a value, based on supplied `params`.
 (Default: `/`)